NUT Solutions in Einstein-Maxwell-scalar-Gauss-Bonnet Gravity

-For $A'$ and $\phi'$ to have solutions near the horizon, $A''$ and $\phi''$ needs to be finite as $r \rightarrow r_H$.
+For $A'$ and $\phi'$ to have solutions near the horizon, $A''$ and $\phi''$ need to be finite as $r \rightarrow r_H$.
 Imposing this condition on $f$, we find an expression for $\phi'$ such that $f=0$, leaving $\phi''$ finite as $\phi$ diverges.
-We find three valid solutions for this $\phi'_H$, the simplest is $\phi'_H=-\tfrac{r}{4 \alpha}$, in agreement with Einstein Gauss-Bonnet scalar solutions \cite{Bakopoulos}, but this does not sufficiently describe the behaviour of $\phi'$ in our case.
+We find three valid solutions for this $\phi'_H$, the simplest is $\phi'_H=-\tfrac{r}{4 \alpha}$, {\textcolor{black} consistent with our results from \eqref{eqn:hoz-B},} but this does not sufficiently describe the behaviour of $\phi'$ in our case.
 Looking at the remaining two solutions we find that they have the form of,

 Given the size and complexity of $f$, the solutions for $\phi'_H$ are too large to be reproduced in this paper.
 However, we find that all its components, $\zeta$, $\eta$, $\kappa$, and $\xi$ reduce down to the results of \cite{Hunter} when $N=0$, and we also recover the results of the Einstein-scalar-Gauss-Bonnet case \cite{Sotiriou} when we also set $Q, \beta = 0$.
 There are no restrictions on $\phi$ and its initial value is a free parameter that will be set as required by our numerical approach.
 In our case, $\phi_H'$ retains terms of the expansion coefficient $a_1$.
 The choice of $a_1$ has no impact on $\phi_H'$ within numerical precision, so long as $a_1$ is not near zero.